flaviosm/Jobsity---Challenge/README.md

 # **Conclusion**

-As you can see this kind of integration is powerfull when we need to recieve some files and persist it on our database instance.
+This kind of integration is powerfull when we need to recieve some files and persist it on our database instance to analyze some information and off course provide a fast way to integrate csv files.